Review your credit report for inaccuracies

 If your credit report shows a 'default listing', check:

-- When it's going to expire.
-Defaults are removed after 5 years.
-If that time is close it may be easier to wait for it to be removed
+- When it is going to expire.
+Defaults are removed after five years.
+If that time is close it may be easier to wait for the default to be removed

 - That you received the required notices before the default was listed.
-After 1st March 2013, you must be sent a default notice and a notice about the credit provider's intention to list a default.
+As of March 1, 2014, you must have been sent a default notice and a notice about the credit provider's intention to list a default.
 If you didn't, ask your credit provider for copies of these notices

 - That the amount listed on your account statement is correct as at the date of the default listing